siqiang-ng/tp/docs/UserGuide.md

    ![DeleteCommand Step 2](images/DeleteCommandGuide4.png)

 * `sort` followed by `delete 1` deletes the 1st contact in the original contact list.

    Step 1: This is the list after using the `sort` command.
    ![DeleteCommand Step 1](images/DeleteCommandGuide5.png)

-   Step 2: After entering `delete 1`, the contact Irfan is deleted.
+   Step 2: After entering `delete 1`, the contact David is deleted, not Alex Yeoh as the actual index of Alex is 3.
    ![DeleteCommand Step 2](images/DeleteCommandGuide6.png)

 ### Tag Features